The Erd\H{o}s Matching Conjecture and concentration inequalities: Introduction

 In this paper, we prove the following universal bound for the EMC.

 \begin{thm} Fix some $1<\gamma\le \frac 53$.
 Then there exists $s_0$, such that the following holds for any $s\ge s_0$.
 If $n\ge \gamma sk-(\gamma-1)s$ then \end{thm} The proof uses Theorem~\ref{thm1} as a black box, and is given in Section~\ref{secgen}.
 The bound \eqref{eqemcgen3} is weaker than \eqref{eqemcgen} for roughly $\gamma \le 4/3$, and is stronger for $\gamma \ge 4/3$.
-There are several reasons to present Theorem~\ref{thmemcgen}.
-First, we find the approach potentially very useful, as it relates the problem on the number of edges in Kneser graphs and the EMC (and may be combined with any bound for $m(n,k,s)$).
-Second, the result of Han is based on a slight generalization of \cite[Theorem~3.1]{F4}.
-Lemma~\ref{lem2} is the analogue of \cite[Theorem~3.1]{F4} in our paper, and it is much more technical (although possible) to obtain an analogous generalization for Lemma~\ref{lem2}.
-Third, Theorem~\ref{thmemcgen} gives good bounds in the range when $\gamma$ is relatively large, which allows us to determine more values of $m_d(n,k)$, as stated in Proposition~\ref{prop33}.
-We prove it below. \begin{proof}[Proof of Proposition~\ref{prop33}] The first part of the statement follows from Theorem~\ref{thmemcgen} and Proposition~\ref{prop1.1}, using that $n-d=sk-d\ge \gamma(k-d)s+(\gamma-1)s$ is equivalent to $d> \frac {\gamma-1}{\gamma}(k-1)$ in the limit $s\to\infty$.
-(Also recall that ${n-s-d\choose k-d}/{n-d\choose k-d}\to (1-1/k)^{k-d}$ as $n\to \infty$.)
-The second part directly follows from the first part of the proposition and Theorem~\ref{thmequiv}.
-The final conclusion that \eqref{eqdirac} holds for $d\ge 3k/8$ follows from the fact that for $d= 3k/8$ we may find $\gamma$ such that both $d> \frac{\gamma-1}{\gamma}(k-1)$ and $(\gamma-1)\frac{5k-2}{\gamma k-(\gamma-1)}(1-1/k)^{k-d}> 1$ hold.
-This can be verified by a computer-aided computation. \end{proof}
+The approach that gives Theorem~\ref{thmemcgen} is potentially very useful, as it relates the problem on the number of edges in Kneser graphs and the EMC (and may be combined with any bound for $m(n,k,s)$).
+This theorem has applications to Dirac thresholds (see Proposition~\ref{prop33} in Section~\ref{secappl}).